Business Partners – The Pro and Cons of the Relationship

 How to Reduce the Negative Impact of Having a Business Partner

 The best way to reduce the impact of the business partner cons is to create a strategy designed to help you get through the hard times.
-This will help create an environment that allows for more open communication and feedback.
+Ideally, This strategy should be created before problems start and will help create an environment that allows for more open communication and feedback.